sc15653/conflict-merge/README.md

-# First Title by Person A
+# Second Title by Person B